Azza132/Azza132/README.md

 ---

-## Contact
+## End

 If any project here is useful to you, feel free to use it.

-For questions, suggestions, or collaboration:
-- Open an issue
-- Start a discussion
-- Reach out directly

 ```
 > End of transmission.